PolloDiablo/SENG-371-Project-1/Project 2 Plan.md

 - The tool should run on any subreddit.
 This means it is not limited to gaming-related subreddits, so developers on any kind of project could use it.

 <h2>Methodology</h2>
 This project was entirely programmed in Java.
 The code for Project 2 can be found in the Eclipse project in the Git repo.
-THe packge is "awesome/seng371/part2".
+The packge is "awesome/seng371/part2".
 Note: the code for Project 1 can be found in the separate package: "jeremy/seng371/part1".

 <h3>Main Idea</h3>